The Robust Minimal Controllability Problem: Introduction

-The main contributions of the present paper are as follows: (i) we characterize the exact solutions to the minimal controllability problem, by reducing it to the minimum set covering problem, when the left-eigenbasis of a dynamics simple matrix is known; (ii) we show that for a given matrix almost all input vectors satisfying a specified structure are solutions to the minimal controllability problem; this differs from the definition of structural controllability in the sense that for a fixed dynamics matrix almost all numerical realizations of the input with certain structure ensure controllability of the system; (iii) we show that a solution to the minimal structural controllability problem is not necessarily a solution to the minimal controllability problem, even when the dynamic matrix is simple, despite of the fact that it provides an approximation that holds almost always; (iv) we show that that approximated solutions to the set covering problem yield feasible (but sub-optimal) solutions to the minimal controllability problem; and (v) we discuss the strategies and their limitations of the proposed methods.
+\textbf{Main Contributions} of the present paper are as follows: (\emph{i}) we characterize the exact solutions to the MCP; (\emph{ii}) we show that for a given dynamics' matrix almost all input vectors satisfying a specified structure are solutions to the MCP; (\emph{iii}) we prove that the rMCP is an NP-hard problem; (\emph{iv}) we characterize the exact solutions to the rMCP; (\emph{v}) we show that the decision version of both MCPs are NP-complete; (\emph{vi}) we provide approximated solutions to both MCPs and discuss their optimality guarantees; and, finally, in (\emph{vii}) we discuss the limitations of the proposed methodology. $\circ$